 About the Course

-CSU offers a broad range of research categories in the Faculty of Business, Justice and Behavioural Science, enabling students to produce a doctoral thesis focusing on a specific area of interest in their field.
+Charles Sturt University offers a broad range of research categories in the Faculty of Business, Justice and Behavioural Science, enabling students to produce a doctoral thesis focusing on a specific area of interest in their field.

 This program consists entirely of an individual research program, completed under supervision.
 Students are required to develop a research proposal, carry out the research and write a thesis.
 Students are also required to make presentations of their work at on campus colloquia.